 The question that came to me was, Why?
 What can be done to make it easier to vote in areas with such long wait times?
 Perhaps the problem is a process problem.
 I’d sure like to know.
 Because if it’s a process problem, then Information Mapping needs to call on the state secretaries responsible for this mess and help them solve the problem.
 Information Mapping’s methodology is perfect for streamlining processes and procedures like voter registration, polling place set-up, and the voting process itself.

 Tell us what you think.
 What government processes and procedures do you feel need streamlining?
 There’s no time like President’s Day to make your voice heard.
 Send us your thoughts.

-To learn more about how Information Mapping has helped our government streamline problems like this before, check out this success story.
+To learn more about how Information Mapping helps governments streamline problems like this, click here.